Liouville quantum gravity as a mating of trees: Introduction

 The stable L\'evy processes described in Proposition~\ref{prop::iidlevy} and Corollary~\ref{cor::stablelength} for $\kappa'=6$ are consistent with a heuristic argument made by Angel just before the statement of \cite[Lemma~3.1]{angel2003growth} for the scaling limit of the boundary length process associated with a percolation exploration on the uniform infinite planar triangulation.
-It is also consistent with~\cite[Question~5]{cur2013glimpse}.
-The law of the boundary length process associated with the growth of a metric ball on $\sqrt{8/3}$-LQG should be related to the boundary length process associated with a percolation exploration process on $\sqrt{8/3}$-LQG via a certain time-change.
-In particular, if $A_t$ denotes the boundary length process associated with the latter then the former should be given by $A_{t(s)}$ where $t(s) = \int_0^s A_u du$ (this says that the rate of growth should be proportional to boundary length, as in first passage percolation with i.i.d.\ $\exp(1)$ edge weights).
+That the scaling limit of these processes are independent $3/2$-stable L\'evy processes in the case of the uniform infinite half-planar triangulation was in fact later proved by Angel and Curien in \cite{ac2013percolation}.
+Let us also mention that it is consistent with~\cite[Question~5]{cur2013glimpse}.
+The law of the boundary length process associated with the growth of a metric ball on $\sqrt{8/3}$-LQG should be related to the boundary length process associated with a percolation exploration process on $\sqrt{8/3}$-LQG via the following time-change: if $A_t$ denotes the boundary length process associated with the former then the latter should be given by $A_{t(s)}$ where $t(s) = \inf\{ r \geq 0 : \int_0^r A_u du \geq s\}$ (this says that the rate of growth should be proportional to boundary length, as in first passage percolation with i.i.d.\ $\exp(1)$ edge weights).
 If~$A$ is a totally asymmetric $\tfrac{3}{2}$-stable process conditioned to be non-negative, then~$A_{t(s)}$ has the law of the time-reversal of a continuous-state branching process with branching mechanism $\psi(u) = u^{3/2}$ \cite{lamp1967csbp}.
 This is consistent with a result due to Krikun \cite[Theorem~4]{krikun2005uipq} for the evolution of the length of the boundary of a metric ball as its diameter increases in the setting of the uniform infinite planar quadrangulation.
 This is also consistent with a calculation carried out in the continuum for the Brownian plane \cite{cl2012brownianplane} recently announced by Curien and Le Gall in \cite{legall2014icm,cl2014hull}.